Menu

 We send your booking confirmation to the email provided during your booking.
 If you haven’t received your booking confirmation, please check your junk mail box.
 If it is still missing, please contact us, and we will resend you a copy.

-4. I have lost my tickets - what can you do?
+I haven’t received or I lost my tickets - what can you do?

-We usually recommend arriving at the theatre 30 minutes before the start of the show.
+We recommend arriving at the theatre 30 minutes before the start of the show.

 Cancellations and refunds